cschladetsch/Pyro/Test/TestRho/Readme.md

 * Supports native continuations and parameterised functions.
 * *Rho* is much more human-readable than *Pi*
 * *Rho* takes longer to parse and execute.
 Think of Pi like asm and Rho like C/C++ (but with only duck typing)
-    * That said, translating and executing many pages of *Rho* script from scratc takes ~0ms.
+    * That said, translating and executing many pages of *Rho* script from scratch takes ~1ms.
     * But *Pi* will always be ~5x faster to translate and execute.